What Is Soy Wax Blended With? The Dirty Secret of 'Soy' Candles

 Here is a number worth sitting with: a candle can legally be labeled "soy" if it contains as little as 51% soy wax.
 The other 49%?
 That can be paraffin, a petroleum byproduct that releases benzene and toluene when burned.
 Both are classified as hazardous air pollutants by the U.S. Environmental Protection Agency.
 Neither belongs in your living room.

 This is not a fringe concern or candle industry gossip.
-It is a labeling loophole that most major candle brands exploit quietly, and it is why the soy candle boom of the last two decades has not delivered the clean air promise it made.
+It is a labeling loophole that most major candle brands exploit quietly, and it is part of why the soy candle boom of the last two decades has not delivered the clean air promise it made.
 If you have ever bought a "soy" candle assuming it was the safer, cleaner choice, this post is for you.
-We are going to break down exactly what goes into a soy wax blend, why blending happens in the first place, and what it actually takes to burn something clean.
+We are going to break down what goes into a soy wax blend, why blending happens in the first place, and what it actually takes to burn something clean.

-For a full side by side look at how soy stacks up against other waxes, browse the MBur beeswax candle collection or read our paraffin vs beeswax vs soy comparison.
+For a full side-by-side look at how soy stacks up against other waxes, browse the MBur beeswax candle collection or read our paraffin vs beeswax vs soy comparison.

 Why "Soy" Candles Are Rarely Just Soy